 Blog

-Winston Francois vs Growth Marketing Agencies for B2B SaaS
+Winston Francois vs Growth Marketing Firms for B2B SaaS

 Strategic ownership vs. executional horsepower

-Winston Francois: Winston Francois sits at the strategic layer: defining which channels to invest in, how to position against competitors, where the ICP is actually concentrated, and how to structure the team to execute.
-WF makes the decisions that determine whether execution produces pipeline – and owns the outcome at the revenue level, not the impression level.
+Winston Francois: Winston Francois owns the strategic layer: which channels to invest in, how to position against competitors, where the ICP is concentrated, and how to structure the team to execute.
+WF makes the decisions that determine whether execution produces pipeline – and is accountable at the revenue level, not the impression level.

-Competitor: Growth marketing firms like Directive Consulting and Refine Labs excel at executing within a defined channel strategy: paid search, paid social, demand generation, ABM programs.
-They bring significant operational depth in their specialties.
-They are not designed to own the strategic layer above execution – they need direction on who to target, what the offer is, and what success looks like at the business level.
+Competitor: Growth marketing firms like Directive Consulting and Refine Labs execute within a defined channel strategy: paid search, paid social, ABM programs.
+They bring real operational depth in their specialties.
+They are not built to own the strategy above execution – they need direction on who to target, what the offer is, and what business-level success looks like.

-Verdict: If you know what to execute, a growth marketing firm moves faster and with more depth than any internal hire at the same cost.
-If you are not sure what to execute – or if current execution is producing activity but not qualified pipeline – the bottleneck is not the execution firm.
-It is the strategy missing above it.
+Verdict: If you know what to execute, a growth marketing firm moves faster and with more channel depth than any internal hire at the same cost.
+If current execution produces activity but not qualified pipeline, the bottleneck is strategy – not the firm running the ads.

 Pipeline accountability

 Winston Francois: WF engagements are scoped to pipeline and revenue impact.
-We measure CAC by channel, pipeline coverage ratios, win rates from specific acquisition sources, and how marketing investment translates to closed ARR.
-The engagement is designed around those numbers, not around the marketing activities that theoretically feed them.
+We track CAC by channel, pipeline coverage ratios, win rates by acquisition source, and how marketing investment translates to closed ARR.
+That is what the engagement is built around – not the activity metrics that theoretically feed those numbers.

-Competitor: Growth marketing firms report on channel-specific metrics: impressions, MQLs, cost per click, demo requests.
-The best firms connect these to pipeline, but the accountability boundary typically stops at the marketing metric.
-When pipeline stalls, the natural response is to adjust bids, test new creative, or expand targeting – which is correct execution but does not diagnose whether the strategy is pointed at the right problem.
+Competitor: Growth marketing firms report on channel metrics: impressions, MQLs, cost per click, demo requests.
+The best firms connect these to pipeline, but accountability typically stops at the marketing metric.
+When pipeline stalls, the natural response is to adjust bids or test creative – which is correct execution but does not diagnose whether strategy is pointed at the right problem.

-Verdict: Pipeline accountability requires owning the full loop from strategy to revenue.
-For B2B SaaS where marketing attribution is already a challenge, adding a firm accountable only to leading indicators without someone owning the lagging ones creates a measurement gap that compounds every quarter.
+Verdict: Pipeline accountability requires owning the full loop from growth strategy to revenue.
+For B2B SaaS where attribution is already a challenge, adding a firm accountable only to leading indicators without someone owning lagging ones creates a measurement gap that compounds every quarter.

 Internal capability vs. permanent vendor dependency

-Winston Francois: Part of what WF builds is your internal marketing capability.
-Over a 6-12 month engagement, WF hires and develops the internal marketing team, creates processes and documentation the team owns after the engagement ends, and builds toward the company not needing a fractional CMO.
+Winston Francois: WF builds your internal marketing capability alongside the engagement.
+Over 6-12 months, WF hires and develops the internal team, creates processes the team owns after the engagement ends, and builds toward the company not needing a fractional CMO.
 The engagement is designed to make itself unnecessary.

-Competitor: Growth marketing firms are designed to be ongoing vendors.
-The campaign infrastructure, channel expertise, and operational knowledge they build stays with them.
+Competitor: Growth marketing firms are built to be ongoing vendors.
+Campaign infrastructure, channel expertise, and operational knowledge stays with them.
 If you switch firms or bring a function in-house, you start over.
-Companies that rely on agencies for years often find they have not built the internal capability to manage those agencies well or replace them when scale requires it.
+Companies that run on agencies for years often find they cannot manage those agencies well or replace them when scale requires it.

 Verdict: For Series A/B companies planning to build a 5-10 person marketing team in the next 18 months, the outsource-everything model creates future debt.
-Building internal capability alongside fractional strategic leadership produces a team that can own the function at the point when full-time investment makes sense.
+Building internal capability alongside fractional strategic leadership produces a team that can own the function when full-time investment makes sense.

 The Insights You Want